-The city shall appoint two members to serve upon the Fire Board, which members shall be residents of the city.
-The city shall also appoint one alternate member to the Fire Board, who shall also be a resident of the city and which alternate shall serve, participate and vote, as a regular member of the Fire Board, in the absence of either of the other two regular members appointed by the city.
-One additional "at large" member of the Fire Board shall be selected by a majority of the other members of the Fire Board, provided that the "at large" member shall serve a six year term and shall be a resident of one of the municipalities participating in the White Cloud Area Fire District.
-No member of the Fire Board shall be an employee of a fire or police department of the city or of the District.
+Each participating municipality shall appoint two (2) members to serve upon the Fire Board, which members shall be residents of the respective municipality that appointed them.
+Each participating municipality shall also appoint one (l) alternate member to the Fire Board, who shall also be a resident of the municipality which appointed them, and which alternate may serve, participate and vote, as a regular member of the Fire Board in the absence of either of the two (2) regular members appointed by the same municipality.
+In addition to the two (2) regular members appointed to the Fire Board by each of the participating municipalities, one (1) "at large" member shall be selected by a majority of the members of the Fire Board for a six (6) year term.
+The "at large" member shall be a resident of one of the participating municipalities and shall represent the residents of the Fire District at large.
+No member of the Fire Board shall be an employee of a fire or police department of a participating municipality or of the Fire District.

 (Ord.
 61, passed 10-21-96; Am.
 Ord.
-72, passed 12-18-00)
+72, passed 12-18-00, passed 10-03-2023)